Pollora/documentation/hooks.md

 ### Constructor injection

 Pollora automatically resolves dependencies when registering actions and filters using a class reference.
-Dependencies are injected via the constructor:
+Both the attribute-based discovery path and the imperative API (facades) support constructor injection through the Laravel container:

 ```php
 namespace App\Cms\Hooks;